confio/tgrade/testing/README.md

 # Testing

 Test framework for system tests.
+Starts and interacts with a (multi node) blockchain in Go.
+Supports
+* CLI
+* Servers
+* Events
+* RPC

 Uses:
+* testify
 * gjson
+* sjson
 Server and client side are executed on the host machine

+## Developer
+### Test strategy
+System tests cover the full stack via cli and a running (multi node) network.
+They are more expensive (in terms of time/ cpu) to run compared to unit or integration tests.
+Therefore, we focus on the **critical path** and do not cover every condition.

-## Execute a single test
+### Execute a single test

 ```sh
 go test -tags system_test -count=1 -v ./testing --run TestSmokeTest  -verbose